jgillis/docs_experiment/source/symbolic.rst

 TODO
 More usage examples for |SX| can be found in the tutorials at http://docs.casadi.org/.
-For documentation of particular functions of this class (and others), find the ``C++ API docs'' on the website and search for information about ``casadi::Matrix``.
+For documentation of particular functions of this class (and others), find the "C++ API docs" on the website and search for information about ``casadi::Matrix``.

 The |MX| symbolics
 ------------------